KeithWilliamsGMIT/ceph-swarm-ansible/README.md

 This repository shows how to setup a Ceph cluster running in Docker Swarm using Ansible to automate the task.
 This repository is heavily based on [ceph-swarm](https://github.com/sepich/ceph-swarm) by sepich.
 There are other tools and methods of creating a Ceph cluster.
 However, this repository was created to learn new technologies and to experiment with running Ceph in Docker Swarm.

+**NOTE:** The playbooks in this repository were written and tested with Ceph **Nautilus**.
+It may not work with newer versions of Ceph out of the box.

 ## Getting Started

 The first step to getting started is to clone the repository: